giacomo-santoni/SC-project/README.md

 The code has been uploaded in this repo, in a VSCode Jupyter Notebook.
 It is divided in 5 sections: _Simulated Data - Preprocessing_, where the simulated data are loaded and rearranged; _ROOT "True" Data - RootPreprocessing_, where the data from MonteCarlo simulations are loaded a prepared; _Data Rearrangement_, where data are prepared for the training; _CNN Model_ where model is build and data are trained; _Results_ where some results are reported to evaluate the performance of the model.

 # 2. DATASET
-Since the files in their original format are too heavy to be uploaded in the GitHub repo or Google Drive, the info of interest were taken and saved into numpy files.
-Then, the files have been uploaded in Google Drive.
+Since the files in their original format are too heavy to be uploaded in the GitHub repo or Google Drive, the necessaries info were taken from original files and saved into *numpy* files.
+Then, these files have been uploaded in Google Drive.
 To download these files, follow these steps:
-1. Check if you have `gdown`, otherwise install it with `pip install gdown`: it is a package needed to download folders from the web
+1. Check if you have `gdown`, otherwise install it with `pip install gdown`: it is a package needed to download folders from the web.

 2. Download from Google Drive the *data* folder that contains two files: *data1* and *data2*, each provided with a simulated-data file and a true-data one.
 The command you have to run is:
 ```